 - MS funding

-#3 Updated by Darja Lihteneger over 4 years ago
+#3 Updated by Darja Lihteneger about 6 years ago

 - Initial discussion about the situation and potential actions related to licencing and data and service sharing arrangements started with the participants of the MIG meeting on 9-10 April 2014.

 - There are not yet any formal MIG activities for this task.